 Installing the heat pump, hot water cylinder and buffer tank usually takes just over a week.
 Then the system needs filling, clearing of air and debris.
 As every building is different, optimising for the property it’s in can take a couple of days or a couple of weeks.

-Boreholes typically take 2 days per hole; horizontal pipe work depends on the size of system, the terrain, weather and the machinery available.
+Boreholes typically take 2 days per hole; horizontal pipe work depends on the size of the system, the terrain, weather and the machinery available.

 How is the heating controlled when you have a heat pump?

-The heating is controlled automatically and this is set up when the heat pump is installed.
+The heating is controlled automatically, and this is set up when the heat pump is installed.
 If the weather gets colder, then the heating water gets warmer – this is called “weather compensation”.
 Rooms can be set up as zones and heated to specific temperatures.